emicklei/melrose/docs/install.md

 # Install

-In order to work with `melrōse` on your operating system, the following components need to be installed:
+In order to work with `Melrōse` on your operating system, the following components need to be installed:

 - portmidi library
 - melrōse executable program
-- (optionally) Melrose plugin for Visual Studio Code
+- (optionally) Melrōse plugin for Visual Studio Code

 Depending on your operating system, different steps are required.